Housing & Consumer Protection

 - Collection letters

-If you do not see your legal issue listed above, you may still be able to find information and self help resources you need to represent yourself at Northern Nevada Legal Aid.
+The issues that can impact Housing & Consumer Protection in northern Nevada are numerous and may not be indicated in the lists above.
+If you do not see your legal issue listed, you may still be able to find information and self help resources you need to represent yourself at Northern Nevada Legal Aid.
 Contact our consumer, eviction, and housing discrimination team to learn more.

 Do You Know your Tenant Rights?